Child marriage: Africa

 According to UNICEF, Africa has the highest incidence rates of child marriage, with over 50% of girls marrying under the age of eighteen in five nations.
 Girls in West and Central Africa have the highest risk of marrying in childhood.
 Niger has one of the highest rates of early marriage in sub-Saharan Africa.
-Among Nigerien women between the ages of twenty and twenty-four, 76% reported marrying before the age of eighteen and 28% reported marrying before the age of fifteen.
+Among Nigerien women between the ages of twenty and twenty-four, 76% reported marrying before the age of eighteen, and 28% reported marrying before the age of fifteen.
 This UNICEF report is based on data that is derived from a small sample survey between 1995 and 2004, and the current rate is unknown given the lack of infrastructure and in some cases, regional violence.

-UNICEF stated in 2018 that although the number of child marriages has declined on a worldwide scale, the problem remains most severe in Africa, despite the fact that Ethiopia cut child marriage rates by a third.
+UNICEF stated in 2018 that although the number of child marriages has declined on a worldwide scale, the problem remains most severe in Africa, despite the fact that Ethiopia cut child marriage rates by one third.

 African countries have enacted marriageable age laws to limit marriage to a minimum age of 16 to 18, depending on the jurisdiction.
 In Ethiopia, Chad and Niger, the legal marriage age is 15, but local customs and religious courts have the power to allow marriages below 12 years of age.
 Child marriages of girls in West Africa, Central Africa and Northeast Africa are widespread.
 Additionally, poverty, religion, tradition, and conflict make the rate of child marriage in Sub-Saharan Africa very high in some regions.

 In many traditional systems, a man pays a bride price to the girl's family to marry her (comparable to the customs of dowry and dower).
 In many parts of Africa, this payment, in cash, cattle, or other valuables, decreases as a girl gets older.
 Even before a girl reaches puberty, it is common for a married girl to leave her parents to be with her husband.
 Many marriages are related to poverty, with parents needing the bride price of a daughter to feed, clothe, educate, and house the rest of the family.
-In Mali, the female: male ratio of marriage before age 18 is 72:1; in Kenya, 21:1.
+In Mali, the female-to-male ratio of marriage before age 18 is 72:1; in Kenya, 21:1.

 The various reports indicate that in many Sub-Saharan countries, there is a high incidence of marriage among girls younger than 15.
 Many governments have tended to overlook the particular problems resulting from child marriage, including obstetric fistulae, premature births, stillbirth, sexually transmitted diseases (including cervical cancer), and malaria.

-In parts of Ethiopia and Nigeria, many girls are married before the age of 15, some as young as 7 In parts of Mali, 39% of girls are married before the age of 15.
+In parts of Ethiopia and Nigeria, many girls are married before the age of 15, some as young as 7.
+In parts of Mali, 39% of girls are married before the age of 15.
 In Niger and Chad, over 70% of girls are married before the age of 18.
+Over fifty million women in Africa were married before the age of 18.